sophWillis/Fitt/README.md

 The user can also filter which exercises are rendered by body area.
 Each time a filter is applied or if the user clicks on the logo in the navbar, we go back to the initial state and render only eight exercises.

 **To improve:**
 *As there can be a lot of exercises, I will make the navbar sticky so that the user can scroll back to the top of the page to change the filters more easily.
-I would also like to allow multiple filters to be active at a time.*
+I would also like to allow multiple filters to be active at a time.
+In terms of design, I would like to display the images better so that they don't appear cropped.*

 ### ImageToggle.js